๐Ÿ”ฌCommunication Research Methods

 Repeated Measures Design

-• A specific type of within-subjects design where the same participants are measured multiple times across conditions or time points
+This is a specific type of within-subjects design where the same participants are measured multiple times across conditions or time points.
+It reduces error variance by using participants as their own baseline, making it easier to detect true treatment effects.

-Compare: Between-subjects vs. within-subjects—the trade-off is carryover effects vs. sample size.
-Between-subjects needs more participants but avoids contamination; within-subjects is more efficient but requires careful counterbalancing.
+Compare: Between-subjects vs. within-subjects: the trade-off is carryover effects vs. sample size.
+Between-subjects needs more participants but avoids contamination; within-subjects is more statistically efficient but requires careful counterbalancing.
 Know which threats each design faces.

 Complexity and Efficiency: Testing Multiple Variables

 Sometimes researchers need to examine how multiple factors work together.
-These designs allow for more sophisticated questions about interaction effects.
+Factorial designs allow for more sophisticated questions about interaction effects.

 Factorial Design

-• Tests two or more independent variables simultaneouslya 2×2 design might examine message type (emotional vs. rational) crossed with source credibility (high vs. low)
+A factorial design tests two or more independent variables simultaneously.
+A 2ร—2 design, for example, might cross message type (emotional vs. rational) with source credibility (high vs. low), creating four total conditions.

-• Efficient use of participants since every subject provides data relevant to multiple hypotheses in one study
+Factorial designs are also an efficient use of participants, since every subject provides data relevant to multiple hypotheses within a single study.

-Compare: Factorial vs. single-factor designs—factorial designs answer more complex questions about how variables combine, but they require careful interpretation.
+Compare: Factorial vs. single-factor designs: factorial designs answer more complex questions about how variables combine, but they require careful interpretation of main effects and interactions.
 If an FRQ describes a study examining how two message features work together, factorial design is the answer.

 Research Setting: Control vs. Realism